kwpid/lim-rblx/replit.md

   - Inventory now displays "copies: X / Y exist" for stock items (X = owners, Y = total stock)
   - Serial numbers now displayed when rolling stock items (e.g., "You won: Egg (#1)")
   - Item names in rolling animation are color-coded by rarity
+  - Added notification system: All players get notified when new items are created by admins
 - **2025-10-31**: Fixed crate animation issues
   - Animation now lands on the correct item (searches for chosen item in array)
   - Fixed animation speed to be consistent (pow = 4 instead of random 2-10)